 Keeler also edited the essay collection Edge of Morning: Native Voices Speak for the Bears Ears, also from Torrey House Press.

 In the magazine, this story was accompanied by images from the Malheur Wildlife Refuge occupation by Shawn Records and from protests against the Dakota Access Pipeline at Standing Rock by Joe Whittle.
 Both are Oregon-based photographers.

 Native Arts and Cultures Foundation has more information on the Center for Native Arts and Cultures.
 A capital campaign for the space will begin in fall 2021.

-Leah Gibson says, “If anyone wants to do something to help my tribe donate to Pine Ridge Girls’ School.”
+Leah Altman says, “If anyone wants to do something to help my tribe donate to Pine Ridge Girls’ School.”

 The National Indian Child Welfare Association has information on Indian child welfare issues and how to help.